'KAWS:HOLIDAY' world tour heads to Prambanan temple in Indonesia

 Who is KAWS?

-Moreover, by leveraging social media, appropriating popular characters (The Simpsons, The Smurfs, Sesame Street characters and SpongeBob Square Pants) and collaborating with some of the biggest pop culture artists and brands, KAWS has managed to establish himself today as a million-dollar brand.
+Additionally, by leveraging social media, appropriating popular characters (such as The Simpsons, The Smurfs, Sesame Street characters and SpongeBob Square Pants) and collaborating with some of the biggest pop culture artists and brands, KAWS has established himself today as a million-dollar brand.

 Shop other KAWS:HOLIDAY figurines here